How Does LendingTree Get Paid?

 How to get started

-Review your most recent bills and see if there are any instructions for reaching out to creditors.
-You can find contact information on your bill, online or — in the case of credit cards — on the back of your card.
+Review your most recent bills and look for instructions for reaching out to creditors.
+You can find contact information on your bill, online or on the back of your card, if applicable.

-When you call creditors, explain your situation — whether you’re dealing with job loss or unexpected expense — and ask what debt relief or discount programs they offer.
+When you call creditors, explain your situation — whether you’re dealing with unemployment or an emergency — and ask what debt relief or discount programs they offer.
 If you have a track record for on-time payments, use that as leverage when requesting payment assistance.

-Dealing with high medical bills?
-Call the billing department of your medical provider.
-Ask for an itemized list of costs and dispute anything that looks amiss.
-Be honest that you’re struggling repaying the amount as well, as your provider may have a payment assistance program or outright reduce what you owe.
+It’s possible to negotiate medical bills.
+Call your medical provider’s billing department, ask for an itemized list of costs and dispute anything that looks amiss.
+Be honest that you’re struggling with the payments.
+Ask about any payment assistance programs (sometimes called “charity care”) or if they’ll reduce what you owe.

 3. Seek credit counseling

-Credit counseling, also known as debt counseling, is offered by nonprofit organizations and aims to help consumers with money and debt management.
+Credit counseling, also known as debt counseling, is offered by nonprofit organizations and aims to help consumers manage their money and debt.

-When you work with a credit counselor, they might help you work on your budget and review it, help you prioritize your bills and may even work with your creditors to stop collection actions and pause fees through a debt management program.
+When you work with a credit counselor, they might help you adjust your budget, prioritize your bills and work with your creditors to stop collection actions and pause fees through a debt management plan.

 This may be a good option for those who:

-• Aren’t sure where to start when it comes to debt management.
+• Aren’t sure where to start with debt management.

-• Prefer to get budgeting and money advice from a trained and unbiased professional.
+• Prefer to get budgeting and money advice from a trained, unbiased professional.

-• Need additional resources to help them get a handle on their finances.
+• Need additional resources to get a handle on finances.

 How to get started

-To find a credit counselor in your state, check with your state’s attorney general.
-You can also find credit counselors through the National Foundation for Credit Counseling (NFCC).
-Be prepared to meet with a counselor for at least 30 minutes by phone, online or in person.
-Have your relevant financial information ready, including your household income, monthly expenses and total debts.
+You can find qualified credit counselors through the National Foundation for Credit Counseling (NFCC).
+Be prepared to meet with a counselor for at least 30 minutes, and have your relevant financial information ready — such as your household income, monthly expenses and total debts.

 This may be a good option for those who: